GlobalNamesArchitecture/gnrd/README.md

 Server example via Vagrant
 --------------------------

 [Vagrant][5] allows us to create an example server configuration in minutes.
 To make it to work [install Vagrant][6] version 1.2.2 or later and [Oracle's VirtualBox][7], then from gnrd 'root' directory run

     git submodule update --init --recursive
     vagrant up

-after initial install (it will take a while) is done you cann access virtual vagrant server via
+after initial install (it will take a while) is done you can access virtual vagrant server via

     vagrant ssh